 You will have the opportunity to teach KS3 and KS4 PE.
 You will also have experience of teaching GCSE.
 There may be opportunities for you to support KS5 in either your host or second placement school.

 You will also be an active part of the extracurricular PE provision such as sports clubs, training and fixtures.
-Examples of KS3 activities taught in the different schools vary but include football, netball, basketball, dance, gymnastics, badminton, table tennis, fitness.
+KS3 activities taught in schools vary but include football, netball, basketball, dance, gymnastics, badminton, table tennis, fitness.

 You will be expected to assess ability; evaluate and improve work across a range of activities as well as develop knowledge of health and fitness.